consentfactory/ztpgenerator/README.md

   - Deciding virtual chassis configuration based on 'vc' in the template name.
 I mean, it works, but it could be better
   - Location of 'vcgenerator' call.
 I think the call should be in the logic function of determining virtual chassis configuration.
   - Could maybe remove the need for separate VC template by fixing vc logic
+- Data validation needed for some components, such as vc, vc_member_number, etc.

 ## Notes and ack(s):